 Most of these factors are uncontroversially relevant to judgments about philosophy programs.
 But they are generally invisible in overall or reputational rankings of programs.
 So where do prospective students find this information?

 First, the bad news: much of this information is not readily available in one location on the web.
-Prospective students will need to speak with mentors about their interests and abilities, and spend time themselves doing research on the web (see next).
+Prospective students will need to speak with mentors about their interests and abilities, and spend time themselves doing research on the web.

 Second, the good news.
 Members of the philosophy profession have recognized that there has been insufficient information available on line on graduate programs, and are beginning to remedy the situation.
-Currently, for example, some are collecting job placement data for publication on the internet (preliminary results are linked below).
-There is a nascent but enthusiastic movement to create Wikis for various area specializations (links below).
-The Wiki sites have a wide range of information on departments that will help concentrate the information prospective graduate students need about programs.
+For example, some have collected job placement data for publication on the internet (see links below).

 And more good news: department web sites have markedly improved over the last decade.
 You can now find all sorts of information on the better ones, including, for example, placement records, interests of the graduate students in the program (students often have their own pages now), conference programs, etc..